 Most records are available to the public upon verbal request.
 If you are not sure, please ask Town staff who will be pleased to assist you.

-Depending on what you ask for, you may not get access to all information contained within the records.
-The Act includes specific exemptions to disclosure and therefore certain types of records are to be protected and not made available to the public.
-For example, records containing the following information would be withheld from disclosure: personal privacy; business trade secrets or unit pricing; solicitor-client privilege; information that may harm a law enforcement matter (e.g. bylaw enforcement matters), deliberations of Council that are authorized to be held in "closed" or "in-camera" meetings, etc.
+The Act also includes specific exemptions to disclosure and therefore certain types of records are to be protected and not made available to the public such as: third party business information; personal information; legal advice given to the Town; law enforcement material; deliberations of Council that are authorized to be held in "closed" meetings; etc.

-The Act requires the Town to respond to your request within 30 days of receiving it.
-We will make every effort to make the records available to you sooner, if possible.
+If the records you are seeking are not routinely available, you may submit a Request for Access in writing.
+The request should provide sufficient detail (simple, clear and focused) to reduce processing time and possible service fees.
+The Town is required to respond to your request within 30 days, however every effort is made to make the records available to you sooner, if possible.
 If your request is complex, we may extend this time within what the Act allows.
-Sometimes our duty to protect someone's privacy or prevent harm means you may not receive all information you requested, and if so you will be advised of the reasons for refusal.
+Depending on what you ask for, you may not get access to all information contained within the records, as noted above, and you will be advise of the reasons for refusal.
 If you are not satisfied with the Town's response to your request, you have the right to request the Office of the Information and Privacy Commissioner to review the matter.

 The Act also provides for a municipality to charge a fee for certain costs of providing applicants with records.
 As per the Town’s Bylaw, fees may be charged and a 50% deposit required before a request is processed.
-For more information on this matter, please contact the Administration Department.